The Aussiedor had never shown any reaction to fireworks before, but again, we’d didn’t realize we were so close.

 The little fellow said, “I know, but I want somebody with skin on them.”

 Don’t we just crave the presence of God in skin?
 Someone we can touch, hold, and lean against.

 But then there’s this thing called faith, the “evidence of things not seen,” wrote a man who dealt with fears of his own.
 The apostle Paul wrote to the Corinthians he was with them “. . . in weakness, and in fear, and in much trembling” (I Corinthians 2:3).

 But God told Paul in a vision one night, “Do not be afraid; keep on speaking, do not be silent.
 For I am with you, and no one is going to attack and harm you, because I have many people in this city” (Acts 18:9-10).

-Whatever God has called us to do, he will equip us for it.
+Whatever God calls us to do, he will equip us for it.
 We don’t have to be afraid.
-I’ve repeated those words to myself as I’ve stood before the locked doors of a prison gate before admitted to do ministry there, as a plane touched down in a faraway place on a mission trip, or as I’ve struggled for the words when praying for a seemingly impossible situation.
+I’ve repeated those words to myself as I’ve stood before the locked doors of a prison gate before being admitted to do ministry there, as a plane touched down in a faraway place on a mission trip, or as I’ve struggled for the words when praying for a seemingly impossible situation.

 Yes, like Mason, we want someone with skin on them, and like Lucy, we want to climb up beside the Big Guy and feel him next to us.

 But Jesus, God with skin on Him, told us around eighteen times in the New Testament not to fear.
 In all, “Fear Not,” appears 365 times in the Bible.